SmellySalami/test/# test.md

 **Habeas corpus**: the right to challenge unlawful detention by the state, comes from English common law.

-**Canadian Charter of Rights and Freedoms**: added to Constitution of Canada in 1982
+**Canadian Charter of Rights and Freedoms** (1982): added to Constitution of Canada in 1982.
+Constitution of Canada was amended. proclaimed by the queen.

 - Mobility Rights
 - Aboriginal Peoples’ Rights